 This charming restaurant with rooms was built in the 1800s and is full of character.
 The newly decorated dining room and bar boast wooden floors and hand-made furniture.
 The coastal location means that The Oyster Smack Inn can take full advantage of the freshest of seafood; our dinner menu offers the best of modern British food whilst your favourite classic pub dishes can be found on our lunch menu.

 The Dial House dates back to 1698 and is the oldest building still standing in the village - it even pre-dates the bridges over the River Windrush.
 The Dial House is a beautifully decorated country house style hotel with individually designed bedrooms from luxury four poster beds to our cosy and intimate romantic room.
 It is an excellent base from which to enjoy the Cotwolds and villages.
-If great food forms part of your ideal break away then dine our restaurant where head chef Jamie Forman has been awarded 2 rosettes for his excellent cuisine.

 Sitting right beside the River Eye, The Slaughters Inn is located in the heart of the beautiful village of Lower Slaughter in the Cotswolds.
 This charming property sits right on the river bank.
 The 30 bedrooms are contemporary in style, dining is relaxed and informal in Scholars bar, enjoy roaring log fires in the winter months and dining al fresco on the riverside terrace in the summer.
 Perfectly positioned for exploring the Cotswolds.